 St. Helen's Safeguarding Statement

-St. Helen’s School is committed to safeguarding and promoting the welfare of children and young people.
-We recognise that all adults including temporary staff, volunteers, parents and governors have a full and active part to play in the protection of our pupils.
+St. Helen’s CoE School is committed to safeguarding and promoting the welfare of children and young people.
+We recognise that all adults including temporary staff, volunteers, parents and Local School Committee members have a full and active part to play in the protection of our pupils.